 Nothing ever stood out to me as worth sticking around for.
 Not to mention, the too-hot weather in the summer and too-cold (surprising, I know) month of winter that didn’t even bother to produce snow.
 I don’t like to use this word, but I hated it.

 However, the mountains… the mountains brought me joy.
 And still do.
 Being near them puts me at ease and hiking in them is my favorite thing in the whole world.
 When my husband, Buddy, and I first visited Colorado we fell in love with the weather, activities, people, mindset, and the stunning Rocky Mountains.
 We finally felt like we were where we belonged.
 And it is an amazing feeling that I still cherish, even after four years of living here.

 But the reality is, I will probably always want more from life.
 I love my home now.
 But there are so many other places I want to experience and things I want to try.
 I think God has a whole lot of joy he wants to send my way and I want to be available to soak up every second of it – instead of hiding out, feeling guilty for wanting to devour it.

 You miss them because you love them, that’s not a bad thing

 I lived in the same town for 22 years before I moved.
 Everyone I loved dearest was in that town (or a few hours away).
 And most of us had never traveled too far from home.
-So, putting it in my rear-view mirror felt a lot like saying bye to all of those dear to me (except my hubby and cat, of course).
+So, putting it in my rear-view mirror felt a lot like saying bye to all of those dear to me (except my hubby, of course).
 But it is only goodbye to the ones who weren’t REALLY in your life anyway.

 Would I cry over missing my nephew’s birthday if I didn’t love him with all my heart?
 Would I worry I won’t be there when my best friend one day picks out her wedding gown, if she wasn’t important to me?
 And would I call my mom all the dang time if I didn’t love her a whole lot?
 Nope.
 I wouldn’t.